Amberpet: Transport

 Amberpet is well-connected by road networks and the Hyderabad-Warangal state highway passes through Amberpet.
 The closest railway network is of 1 km away i.e. Kachiguda railway station which is in close proximity to the Mumbai-Vijaywada national highway.
-The closest MMTS train station is around a kilometer away at Kachiguda or Vidyanagar.
+The closest MMTS train station is around a kilometre away at Kachiguda or Vidyanagar.

 TSRTC connects buses from various parts of the city to Amberpet.
 107, 71, 115 and 113 bus services pass through Amberpet.